 Scanning the AP “A” wire, Louis would present news stories with the added perspective of forty years of following world events.
 Guests came in after the “News” for in-depth interviews on Monday, Wednesday, and Friday for “Backgrounds.”
 They included visiting dignitaries, professors, political figures, and even me on one occasion.
 David McCord, the genial Cambridge poet who wrote “Every Time I Climb a Tree,” would come every Christmas and read his new poems.
 Each year Robert Frost would visit as well.
 Louis’ first question to Frost was always, “Well, what are you working on now?”

-Once when given a “speed up” cue, he looked up, stared at the floor manager and said — right on the air —“Young man, I’m sure I have five minutes left.”
+Once when [Louis Lyons was] given a “speed up” cue, he looked up, stared at the floor manager and said — right on the air —“Young man, I’m sure I have five minutes left.”
 He did.

 Louis licked his lips, rarely looked at the camera, never seemed quite pressed or combed and was very much a law unto himself.
 Once when given a “speed up” cue, he looked up, stared at the floor manager and said — right on the air — “Young man, I’m sure I have five minutes left.”
 He did.